SwyserCo/TheScout/PRD_Phase2_WiFi.md

     * Store this name in `Preferences`.

 ### E. User Feedback (Integration with Phase 1 Modules)
-The `Feedback` module must be used to provide clear status indications:
+The `FeedbackManager` must be used to provide clear status indications:

 | State                               | System LED (IO09) Pattern         | Buzzer Action                       |
 | ----------------------------------- | --------------------------------- | ----------------------------------- |